 • Current mode: Displays the mode of replication, asynchronous or synchronous, that is being used to replicate data to the Secondary.
-This value can be different
+This value can be different from the configured replication setting if the configured mode is synchronous=override.

-See "Changing the replication settings for a Secondary" on page 177.
+See "Changing the replication settings for a Secondary" on page 145.